-The Company analyzed and compared each position s responsibilities and job title to develop competitive market data based on data from proxy statements.
-The Company s proxy analysis focused on the top five executives.
-The executive compensation review covered the following elements of compensation: base salaries, annual bonuses, and equity compensation.
+The Compensation Committee engaged Frederic Cook to conduct its annual competitive review of executive compensation for the Company's top five executives relative to its peer companies, as well as to analyze internal pay equity and share usage and dilution, based on the updated peer group approved by the Compensation Committee in late 2011.
+Frederic Cook analyzed and compared each position's responsibilities and job title to develop competitive market data based on data from proxy statements.
+Frederic Cook's proxy analysis focused on the top five executives.
+Its executive compensation review covered the following elements of compensation: base salaries, annual bonuses, and equity compensation.
+Frederic Cook generated data on the components of the Company's compensation program compared to the market 25th percentile, market 50th percentile, and market 75th percentile of the designated peer group.